Gardanana/Nishiren-AI-Diffsinger/usage-guide.md

 Note: Phonemizers may not always be perfect, and additional phoneme editing may be needed.

 ### Expressions
-Diffsinger for OpenUTAU can only use curve expressions to ___.
+Diffsinger for OpenUTAU can only use curve expressions to edit the vocals.
 Expressions available are:

 - Gender (GENC): [default 0, min -100, max 100] Positive gender will give the vocals a lower, darker tone.
 Negative gender will give vocals a higher, brighter tone.
 - Velocity (VELC): [default 100, min 0, max 200] Increased velocity improve pronunciations in fast paced singing.
 Lower velocity may improve pronunciations for slower singing, but is not often recommended.